Project

 Actions #37

-Updated by BJ Badyk over 1 year ago
+Updated by BJ Badyk about 2 years ago

 FWIW, if this radio is the same as the UV13 Pro (I’ve heard that it’s very similar) - someone uploaded a trace file for it on here.